EconomyLens.com

 Related

-Stock markets rise on growing US rate cut hopes
+Stock markets surge on tech rally, US rate hopes

 In morning trade in Asia, the Nikkei was up almost one percent while Shanghai, Seoul, and Sydney also moved higher.
-However, Hong Kong’s Hang Seng fell for the second straight day after Chinese retail sales and industrial production grew at a slower rate than expected last month.
+But Hong Kong’s Hang Seng fell for the second straight day after Chinese retail sales and industrial production grew at a slower rate than expected last month.
 A long-term crisis in the real estate sector and high youth unemployment have been weighing on Chinese consumer sentiment for several years.
 The situation has worsened with the heightened turmoil sparked by Trump’s trade war.

 Oil prices dipped, reversing gains on Thursday ahead of Trump’s Alaska summit with Russian President Vladimir Putin on ending the Ukraine war.
-Oil traders are worried, “that if the meeting doesn’t go well, we’ll see stronger sanctions on Russian oil thereby depriving the world of or making it much difficult for this oil to get to the market,” said Stephen Schork of the Schork Group.
+Oil traders are worried “that if the meeting doesn’t go well, we’ll see stronger sanctions on Russian oil thereby depriving the world of or making it much difficult for this oil to get to the market,” said Stephen Schork of the Schork Group.

 – Key figures at around 0230 GMT –